 - Plan strategically – You can lower the costs of education if you are strategic.
 For example, if you have children of a similar age, it would cost a small fortune to put them through college at the same time.
 Why not discuss the option of a gap year after college so that there is no overlap?
-Another option to consider is getting a degree abroad.
-Of course, this depends on your child, but it is something worth bringing up with them.
+Another option to consider is doing a study abroad.
+Of course, this depends on your child, and it is good to go over what study abroad means, but it is something worth bringing up with them.
 While student visa rules and costs vary from country to country, a lot offer equivalent degrees at a much cheaper price.
 Plus, it will look great on your child’s CV if they have furthered their education overseas.

 - Continue to evaluate your plan – As the years go on, your circumstances are going to change.
 This is why it is so important to evaluate your plan to make sure that it is still relevant.
 What was a good plan last year may not longer be a good plan this year.